 Powered Air Purifying Systems - These blow filtered air into a hood or helmet system and the positive pressure blows out the openings below the face.
 The filtering system is worn by the user.

 Self-contained Supplied Air - These systems supply air through tanks worn by the user.
 Commonly seen worn by firemen, these are designed to supply life-saving air because the environment lacks the necessary air to breathe safely.

 As with any safety device, it is important you know your risks and the hazards within your work environment.
 3M recommends these 6 elements be included in every respiratory protection program:

 - Training & Maintenance

-.
+3M is the leader in respiratory protection.
 Contact them with your technical questions or training needs.